datacompboy/sqeeel/README.md

   Reason: CWE-405 "CWE-405: Asymmetric Resource Consumption (Amplification)" \
   The query execution time grows with quadratic/cubic time: 500 reps => 4.6s, 1000 => 35.5s, 2000 => 287.3s \
   Report: ...
+- Template: `('WITH x AS (SHOW STATEMENTS) SELECT FROM x', ' x$,x', ' LIMIT 1')` \
+  Query: `WITH x AS (SHOW STATEMENTS) SELECT FROM x x0,x x1,x x2,...,x LIMIT 1` \
+  Effect: hang + oom \
+  Reason: CWE-405 "CWE-405: Asymmetric Resource Consumption (Amplification)" \
+  The query consumes lot of time in "preparing" state when it can't be cancelled, and at the same time consumes lot of memory during both preparing and execute phases, despite returning zero columns and limited to only single row. \
+  Report: ...

 ### to be continued